Adversarial Sticker: A Stealthy Attack Method in the Physical World: Experiments and Results

 \subsubsection{Attacks in the physical world}

 In this section, we report the performance of our meaningful adversarial stickers in the physical environment.
-Figure \ref{fig:deltap} presents the predicted probabilities of some subjects corresponding to the ground-truth identity before and after being attacked in the physical environment.
+Figure \ref{fig:deltap} presents the predicted probabilities of three subjects corresponding to the ground-truth identity before and after attacks in the physical environment.
 The results show that the probabilities in different models are significantly reduced, and the maximum reduction in FaceNet, SphereFace, and CosFace after attacks are 0.64, 0.65, and 0.76, respectively.
-This proves that the generated attack parameters in the digital environment can still maintain good attack performance when applied to the physical world.
+This proves that the generated attack parameters in the digital environment can still maintain {a} good attack performance when applied to the physical world.

-We also report the results of success rates in complex physical conditions.
+We also report the results of {fooling} rates in complex physical conditions.
 We use the parameters calculated in the digital world, change face postures (counterclockwise rotation of the head) in the physical world, and count the percentage of successful attacks in consecutive frames.
-To prove the necessity of 3d deformation (described in Sec. \ref{sec:transform}), we also calculate the relevant physical results of the parameters generated when 3D deformation is not considered.
+To prove the necessity of {the} 3D deformation (described in Section \ref{sec:transform}), we also calculate the relevant physical results of the parameters generated when 3D deformation is not considered.
 Table \ref{tab:frame} shows the above results for some subjects and Figure \ref{fig:frame} shows the visual examples of our method at different face postures.

-It demonstrates that our method still has good performance when changing face postures in the physical world.
-If the curvature of the human cheek is ignored and 3D deformation is not considered, the corresponding performance in the physical environment will be greatly weakened.
+It demonstrates that our method still has {a} good attacking performance when changing face postures in the physical world.
+If the curvature of the human cheek is ignored and {the} 3D deformation is not considered, the corresponding performance in the physical environment will be greatly weakened.
 Importantly, it can maintain such good attack effectiveness in the physical world without considering complex physical conditions when solving parameters.

-We also verify the effectiveness of our method in Face Identification task, which uses the face feature representation obtained by the model to calculate similarity score with all faces in the database, and takes the class with the highest similarity as the predicted identity.
-Figure \ref{fig:phy_verify} shows several examples.